Liturgy of the Hours, Coffee and Crash Helmets

 In my earlier days, I was generally annoyed by poetry.
 Too irrational.
 Too many feelings.
 Too unconnected to reality.
 Too annoying.

 But, perhaps as I, ahem, gain “wisdom” in my years, I find my feelings around poems have evolved.
 I find more food in them—less annoyance, and more…wisdom.
-Perhaps it is as one of my music professors once to our overly opiniated music history class: “You’re too young for Mozart.”
+Perhaps it is as one of my music professors once sighed to our overly opiniated music history class: “You’re too young for Mozart.”

 Maybe one can be too young for poetry.
 Or, perhaps, not filled up with enough experience, grace, mercy, or patience to digest it.
 And, poetry certainly demands patience.
 If we let the words slam by with a quick skim and scan, we do not see it, we do not hear it, and we certainly don’t learn from it.

 Liturgical prayer is a lot like this, of course.
-It is not for the feint of heart.
+It is not for the faint of heart.
 Perhaps it requires crash helmets, as the author Annie Dillard once quipped.
 Liturgical prayer requires plenty of grace, mercy, and continually demands that we practice patience.
 How long, O Lord, how long?
 The answer might take our entire lives to unfold.

 As we’re practicing, crash helmets or not, there’s nothing that helps us to hear liturgical prayer better than actually doing it.
 Surprised?
 Maybe you’re not.
 But I was.
 I, who have long loved liturgy, have long been terrible at praying that great pastoral juggernaut: the Liturgy of the Hours.
 But I’ve had promptings in at least two ways this year: One, from my spiritual director (yes, a Benedictine).
 Two, from subbing as an organist for evening prayer with our Benedictine Sisters here in St. Joseph, Minnesota.